angel-of-tech/linux-course/h6-Salataampa.md

 ## x) Tiivistelmät

 Pikainen tiivistys Let's Encryptin [How It Works](https://letsencrypt.org/how-it-works/)-artikkelista:
-- Let's Encrypt enables automatic issuance and management of HTTPS server certificates.
+- Let's Encrypt enables automatic issuing and managing of HTTPS server certificates.
 - The agent must prove they have control over the domain using either DNS records or an HTTP resource.
 - Requesting, renewing, and revoking certificates is done using an authorized key pair.